sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **How It Works:**

 The API Gateway serves as the single-entry point for external clients (e.g., web or mobile applications) to interact with the microservices.
 It routes client requests to the appropriate microservices, handles authentication, and addresses other cross-cutting concerns.

+# Architecture Overview

+These microservices work together to create a modular and scalable architecture.
+Each microservice has its own specific area of responsibility, making it easier to develop, test, and maintain.
+The API Gateway Service provides a unified API while handling cross-cutting concerns such as authentication and load balancing.

+Eureka Server ensures that microservices can dynamically discover and communicate with each other, allowing for flexibility in scaling and maintaining the system.
+This microservices architecture promotes agility, scalability, and the ability to deploy and update individual components independently, ultimately leading to a more resilient and maintainable system.